 If you see the infographic and realize that you are dealing with more than one of the complications listed, you should talk to your doctor about hypertension and sleep apnea.
 And remember: sleep apnea can cause hypertension.
 Treating sleep apnea can improve hypertension.
 In some cases, it may be the only way to get your blood pressure down.

-And if you are looking for a comfortable, convenient sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+And if you are looking for a comfortable, convenient sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.